alon/emolog/README.md

 choose all debuggers except blackhawk choose gui composer (but not EVE)
 4. git clone https://github.com/alon/emolog.git
+5. cd emolog_pc; // NB: You should create a virtualenv; The following will install packages globally!
-5. pip install -r requirements.txt
+6. pip install -r requirements.txt

 The following is needed if a C compiler and 'make' utility are not available in the system:
 6. install msys2 64bit